 Check Now: Blue Buffalo • Science Diet • Purina • Wellness • 4health • Canine Carry Outs • Friskies • Taste of the Wild • See 200+ more brands…

 5. Stay at a Pet-Friendly Inn

-Dog-friendly hotels are convenient for travelers, but if you’d like to enjoy a relaxing weekend with your buddy, consider a small property, like an inn or bed and breakfast.
+Dog-friendly hotels are convenient for travelers, but if you’d like to enjoy a relaxing Labor Day weekend with your dog, consider a small property, like an inn or a bed-and-breakfast.

 6. Visit a Dog-Friendly Resort/Spa